bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/our_story.md

 ---

 Bianca grew up in Massachusetts.
 As a child she loved books, baking, math, robots, and the groundbreaking 1996 edutainment game [*Logical Journey of the Zoombinis*](https://en.wikipedia.org/wiki/Logical_Journey_of_the_Zoombinis).
-In high school, she attended the Canada/USA Mathcamp, where she met Valya.
+In high school, she attended Canada/USA Mathcamp, where she met Valya.
 After high school, she went off to MIT to study math and robots, where she met Shanté and Mark.
 After graduating, she moved out to the Bay Area to work on robots and hang out with Valya, Valya's friend Erica, and Shanté and Mark.

 Greg grew up in California.
 As a child he loved books, baking, math, singing, and the watershed Broderbund educational puzzle video game [*Logical Journey of the Zoombinis*](https://en.wikipedia.org/wiki/Logical_Journey_of_the_Zoombinis).
 In high school, he took a computer science class and discovered that it was easier to debug programs than the physical world, so he decided to study CS instead of biology.
 After high school, he went off to Princeton, where he met Valya and Erica.
 After graduating, he returned to the Bay Area to work as a software engineer and hang out with Valya and Erica.